privacyint/website-guides/guide-steps/firefox-settings.md

 ![Fig. 5: Firefox advanced settings page](../images/Firefox/settings-config-warning.png)

-The privacy settings you should apply in this page are presented below (Table 1).
+The privacy settings you could apply in this page are presented below (Table 1).
 Next to each setting is the value you should set it to, as well as a brief summary on what that setting concerns.
 To set an option, enter its name in the search bar, and then double click to change the value.
 When you do so, the updated value is highlighted in bold and is automatically saved (Fig. 6)

 ![Fig. 6: Set an advanced Firefox setting](../images/Firefox/settings-config-change.png)